KITcii/smart-contract-dev-support/patterns/Idioms/Checks-Effects-Interactions Pattern/README.md

 # Checks-Effects-Interactions Pattern

 ## Context
-The Checks-Effects-Interactions Pattern applies to functions of Ethereum smart contracts that make external calls.
+The Checks-Effects-Interactions Pattern applies to functions of Ethereum smart contracts that make external calls to (unknown) addresses that are or may be other smart contracts.

 ``Applies to: [] EOSIO    [X] Ethereum    [] Hyperledger Fabric``